 Fire doors should always be fitted by a competent installer with the correct certification for the products used to make up the door assembly.
 There is a legal requirement for manufacturers of fire doors to demonstrate the ability of their products to resist the passage and spread of fire.
 However, these fire resisting capabilities can be compromised if the doors are not properly installed.

 Global HSE are accredited to the BM TRADA Q-Mark Installation scheme.
 This scheme is based on training individuals to ensure doorsets are installed correctly and in accordance with the manufacturers guidelines.
-Visit our accreditations page to see more of the certifications we hold.

 Fire door maintenance